Skip to main content

 2. Key Design Decisions

-2.1 The "Harvester" Model
+2.1 The Resilient Harvest Model

-Instead of a centralized database where Registrars log in to edit rows, we use a Pull Model.
+Instead of a centralized database where Registrars log in to edit rows, we use a Pull ("harvest") Model.

 Importantly, this approach is consistent with the issuer holding linked data model proposed by the UNTP Specification.